-As you explore different nursing jobs and try to decide where you want to work, have you thought about becoming a Neuro ICU nurse?
+As you explore different nursing jobs and try to decide where you want to work, have you thought about becoming a neuro ICU nurse?
 This job requires a lot of patience, attention to detail, and the ability to care for clinically complex individuals while extending empathy and compassion.
 Let’s discuss what you need to know about being a neuro ICU nurse.

 What Is A Neuro ICU Nurse?

-Other names for Neuro ICU nurse include neuro nurse, neurocritical care nurse, and neuroscience nurse.
+Other names for Neuro ICU nurses include neuro nurses, neurocritical care nurses, and neuroscience nurses.
 A neuroscience nurse works with patients who are suffering from neurological problems.

-A neuro ICU nurse is a neuroscience nurse that works specifically in the Intensive Care Unit.
+A neuro ICU nurse is a neuroscience nurse that works specifically in the Intensive Care Unit (ICU).
 You might have also heard it called neurocritical care nursing.